 When you select to Edit a transcript in the transcript editor, you may notice a Word Confidence slider above the transcript text pane as shown in the below figure.
-The confidence slider appears for any transcript generated by the Amazon ASR automatic transcription service (unless it has been previously edited as described later on this page).
+The confidence slider appears for any transcript generated by the ASR automatic transcription service (unless the transcript has been previously edited, as described later on this page).

 What is a confidence score

-When Amazon performs a transcription, each word is given a "confidence score" based on how certain the machine transcription was in selecting the correct word.
-Lower confidence often indicates speech that was garbled, difficult to understand, lower in volume or other reason it may not have been interpreted properly by the automated program.
+In machine-generated transcriptions, each word is given a "confidence score" based on how certain the machine program determines it was in selecting the correct word.
+Lower confidence often indicates speech that was garbled, difficult to understand, lower in volume, or other reason it may not have been interpreted properly by the automated program.
 The scores are presented as a percentage and as such range from 0 to 100.

-Words are underlined in the transcription panel based on the confidence value configured for the slider.
+Words are underlined based on the confidence value configured for the slider.
 The value shown by default is an average confidence score across the entire transcript.
-Underlined words are those whose scores fall below the confidence score.
+Underlined words are those whose scores fall below the indicated confidence score.

 Changing the confidence score applied

-Click and drag the Confidence slider (or type a different value in the box located to the right of the slider) to CHANGE the confidence level used to underline words in the transcript.
+Click and drag the Confidence slider OR type a different value in the box to CHANGE the confidence level used to underline words in the transcript.
 For example, if the speaker had a thick foreign accent, you may want to lower the confidence percentage to reduce the number of underlined entries.
 This lets you target the words most likely to have been incorrectly transcribed.

 Lowering the confidence slider a bit, particularly for foreign speakers, is a good way to find those terms that are repeatedly mis-transcribed, and use the Search/Replace functionality to fix them.
-Then raise the slider to find remaining words and review them.
+Then raise the slider to find remaining words and review them individually.

 NOTE: Word Confidence is NOT the same as accuracy!
 While we wish machines could provide us with 100% fully accurate transcripts, at this time the best they can do is gauge how confident the algorithm is with its output.
 Word Confidence is a good tool to first review words that may be inaccurate, but it should not be the only indicator and is not an alternative to reading through the entire transcript and confirming its accuracy against the media's audio.